thevosser/xmaslites/README.md

 # xmaslites

 Christmas lights project to keep me coding in a time where I'm not doing it professionally.
-Using a Raspberry Pi Zero WH
+Using a Raspberry Pi Zero WH to host a Python Flask/NGINX simple webpage that changes values monitored by another Python script using Adafruit's Neopixel library to control a WS2812B 300 RGB LED strip.
+Nothing complex, just something to keep programming.
+I'll note, I started with Arduino, but moved to Raspberry Pi so I could easily have a web interface.

 ### Materials
 - Raspberry Pi ZeroWH (link)